 Both McDonald’s and Burger King offer things that can be made low carb at a low price – this makes it a great stop on a road trip as one of these restaurants can usually be found in the smallest of pit stop towns.

-You can ask for a breakfast sandwich at either restaurant and order it without the bun, and the same goes for a grilled chicken breast or burger for lunch or dinner.
+You can ask for a breakfast sandwich at either restaurant and order it without the bun (or croissant), and the same goes for a grilled chicken breast or burger for lunch or dinner.
 Try to avoid the chicken nuggets as they’re always breaded and climb in carbs very quickly.

 Our personal favorite of these two is the McDouble from McDonald’s without a bun or ketchup.
 They will usually serve it in a bowl and sometimes will add lettuce with it.
 Pretty tasty and keto-friendly at only 4g net carbs (ketchup will add 1g net carb extra)!